 What problems are they trying to solve?
 What is their biggest pain point?
 What solutions are they searching for online?

 How can you position yourself to uniquely solve their problem?
 What products or services can you offer that will help them?
 And most importantly, why should they work with you as opposed to your competitor?
 Why should they purchase your products and not from the guy across town?
 What makes you special or unique?

 This is your focus.
 This is the focus for your programs, services and products you sell.
 This is the focus for the copy you write for your website, newsletters, emails, social media sites, etc. This is the focus for everything you do as a business owner.

 (2) Clarify Your Business’ Brand

-Once you have your focus, you need to translate that focus into visual branding and your brands voice.
+Once you have your focus, you need to translate that focus into visual identity and your brand’s voice.

-Visual branding is the color scheme, fonts, image style and logo that represent your brand.
+Visual branding or brand identity is the color scheme, fonts, image style and logo that represent your brand.

 Your brand’s voice is the tone in which you write.
 It is how you write and what you say.

 Is part of your business’ brand to be informal, casual and friendly?
 Or is it more professional, formal and businesslike?
 These are two very different brand personalities.